Top 10 Air Purifying Indoor Plants

 Common NameChinese Evergreen

-WaterWater every 7-10 days (let soil dry halfway)
+WateringWater every 7–10 days (Let the soil dry out halfway)

 Spot those painted leaves in fancy offices?
 That’s Chinese Evergreen!
 This tough beauty thrives where other plants fail – shady corners, AC rooms, or under fluorescent lights.